HOLINESS IN THE FAMILY

 The important question is: how can we give children a taste for effort in education and school instruction?

 It’s a long subject to cover!
-Let’s just highlight a few important points from Comment former des hommes by Henri PRADEL (the quotations are taken from this author).
+Let’s just highlight a few important points from Comment former des hommes by Henri Pradel (the quotations are taken from this author).

 1. Teach children that effort is necessary for a successful life, both natural and supernatural, and that it is always possible and relatively easy.